ArduPilot/ardupilot/libraries/AP_HAL_F4Light/boards/f4light_Revolution_EE128/1_read_ME.md

+this is for Revolution/RevoMini board with removed 25q16 and soldered 25q128 or 25q256.
+This is very easy!

 I tried to maintain compatibility with the OpenPilot documentation.
 The main difference - FlexiPort can be Serial and external I2C port is on pins 7&8 of Input port.
 But this can be changed by HAL_FLEXI_I2C parameter